 Plus, there are costs associated with sending SMS notifications.
 Your reach is limited, too – some regions have strict rules concerning SMS.
 Push notifications with popular app builders are free.

 App-based push notifications deliver a much higher ROI and don’t ask much from your users.
 Your customers don’t have to open them unless they want to open the app – they can just be viewed from the notifications tab on their mobile devices.

 There’s no extra cost associated with bulk as there is for email or SMS.
 You can send highly effective, segmented push notifications for free, whether you send a thousand or a hundred thousand of them.

 Make shopping with your brand a habit for your customers

-While SMS and email do play a part in keeping your customers coming back for purchases, they’re not as effective for customer retention as apps are; their performance has either declined or plateaued over the years.
+While SMS and email play a part in keeping your customers coming back for purchases, they’re not as effective for customer retention as apps; their performance has either declined or plateaued over the years.

 A native app empowers you to personalize your communication to an impressive degree.
 Personalized push notifications help you build segmented journeys for different audiences based on customer behavior.
 These go a long way in customer retention.

 The better, more personalized the shopping experience, the higher the number of lucrative repeat purchases.